warren-bank/fork-Xanado/README.md

 You can only have one robot in any one game, and you need at least one human player (otherwise, what's the point?)

-When you create a game you can select the edition, the dictionary, and whether there is to be a time limit, a minimum number of players, or a maximum number of players who can join.
-You can optionally select a different dictionary that the robot will use to select plays.
-Limiting the robot a smaller dictionary will give less challenging gameplay, but may be more suitable for less experienced players.
+When you create a game you can select the edition (the game board, rules, and tile set), the dictionary for checking words, and whether there is to be a time limit.
+You can also set a minimum number of players, or a maximum number of players who can join, and enable or disable some gameplay features.

+When you add a robot to a game, you can optionally select a different dictionary that the robot will search to find plays.
+Limiting the robot to a smaller dictionary will give less challenging gameplay, but may be more suitable for less experienced players.

-The installation comes with emulations of a number of commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends - all of which have very similar gameplay.
+The installation comes with editions that emulate a number of commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends - all of which have very similar gameplay.
 Guidance for creating your own custom game is given below.

 ## Game play